morrelinko/routeplus/readme.md

 ### Mounted Routers

-When you mount an express Router using `app.use('/path', router)`
+When you mount an express.Router (mini app) using `app.use('/path', router)`

 It does so in a fashion that the `router` is unable to access the path you mounted it to.

-So normally routes generated for mounted routers won't include `/path`.
+Side effect been that urls generated for mounted routers won't include the mounted path `/path`.

-Routeplus provides support for mounted routes (mini apps) using a different syntax.
+Routeplus provides a workaround for this using a `router.mount()` syntax.

 ```js
 let app = express();